Laura Tohe

 and is a professor emerita of English at Arizona State University.

 Tohe was born in Fort Defiance, Arizona, the daughter of a Navajo code talker.

 She grew up speaking both Diné bizaad/Navajo language and English and was punished in school for speaking her native language due to assimilation.
-She earned a B.A. from the University of New Mexico in 1975, an M.A. from the University of Nebraska in 1985, and a Ph.D. from the University of Nebraska in 1993.
+She earned a B.A. from the University of New Mexico in 1975, an M.A. from the University of Nebraska–Lincoln in 1985, and a Ph.D. from the University of Nebraska–Lincoln in 1993.
 She has been affiliated with Arizona State University since 1994.